 As with some of his predecessors, Johnson decided to see conditions in the Territory for himself.
 On returning from his ministerial tour in late 1945 he prepared a report that was highly critical of the pastoral industry.
 He felt that many properties were too large to be successfully operated and developed.
-He was also critical of the non-resident nature of companies that appointed managers for their properties.26 approval for sweeping changes.
-He recommended the introduction of new pastoral development leases of 50 years duration, with clearly defined improvement conditions, the formation a Land Court to hear appeals by pastoralists over matters involving rents and resumptions, and the limitation of future pastoral leases to a maximum of 5,000 square miles.27 Recognising the importance of water for long-term development, Johnson said that the Government should provide bores on all new leases, including payment for the cost of 'dud' bores, and bores should be provided on all stock routes at distances no greater than 10 miles, instead of the existing 20 miles.
+He was also critical of the non-resident nature of companies that appointed managers for their properties.

+Johnson was fully supportive of the recommendations of the 1937 Payne-Fletcher Inquiry, and in 1946 he took a series of submissions to Cabinet seeking approval for sweeping changes.
+He recommended the introduction of new pastoral development leases of 50 years duration, with clearly defined improvement conditions, the formation a Land Court to hear appeals by pastoralists over matters involving rents and resumptions, and the limitation of future pastoral leases to a maximum of 5,000 square miles.
+Recognising the importance of water for long-term development, Johnson said that the Government should provide bores on all new leases, including payment for the cost of 'dud' bores, and bores should be provided on all stock routes at distances no greater than 10 miles, instead of the existing 20 miles.